zriyansh/signoz.io/docs/deployment/docker.md

 ### Production Settings for Kafka + Druid setup

 A standard instance of SigNoz needs around **8GB of memory**.
-The `docker-compose.yaml` file at `deploy/docker/druid-kafka-setup` can handle around 100RPS or 5K events/sec.
-Email at ankit@signoz.io or join [Slack](https://join.slack.com/t/signoz-community/shared_invite/zt-lrjknbbp-J_mI13rlw8pGF4EWBnorJA) for help in setting this up.
+The setup uses `docker-compose.yaml` file at `deploy/docker/druid-kafka-setup`

+If you are interested in configuring S3 deep storage for production usage, check out [this section](/docs/configuration/deep_storage)

 <br></br>